Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6363 - BUDGETING AND FINANCIAL MANAGEMENT (3 - 0)

-Basic overview of financial management applied specifically to human service agencies; emphases on basic concepts and skill building in budgeting, grant writing, and fund raising; accounting principles, financial statements, and computerized financial information systems also covered.
+Basic overview of financial management applied specifically to human service agencies; emphases on basic concepts and skill building in budgeting, and fund raising; accounting principles, financial statements, and computerized financial information systems also covered.
 Prerequisite: SOCW 6371 or concurrent enrollment.

 SOCW6365 - SEXUAL AND GENDER IDENTITIES (3 - 0)